 We're a network of recreation leaders dedicated to energizing Saskatchewan and changing lives!
 Our RECognition Program pays tribute to those individuals and communities, who through their efforts and skills have made outstanding and extraordinary contributions to the parks and recreation movement in Saskatchewan.
-Read the 2019 Awards Brochure below for more information.
+Read the 2019 Awards Winners brochure below for more information.

 The following Awards are presented to individuals, municipalities or community groups to recognize their valued leadership contributions toward promoting recreation, leisure and healthy active lifestyle in their communities.

 Recipients are volunteers, professionals, involved citizens, youth or community groups.
 Recipients give their time, energy and commitment, develop relationships and partnerships, create opportunities for recreation, fitness and healthy living.
 As well, they engage and encourage others to use parks, open spaces and recreation facilities to achieve a healthy, active lifestyle.

 Presented to a volunteer to recognize outstanding achievements in the improvement of recreation/leisure opportunities at the local level, including, but not limited to, volunteer efforts taking place in Saskatchewan in the last 12 months.

 The recipient must be volunteering in Saskatchewan for a minimum of five years.
 The nominee’s achievements should promote the value and benefits of active living and support a healthier future for their community.